Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-\textbf{\textbullet\quad\emph{Run quantum algorithms in real quantum computers}}: As the first step, the programmer must decompose unitary operators (matrix) in the quantum algorithm into small ones -- single-qubit and double-qubit gates.
-For a generalized unitary matrix $e^{-i H}$, till now, we only know that Hamiltonian $H$ must be sparse, or low-rank \cite{lloyd2014quantum}, then it can have a polynomial decomposition.
-For decades, numerous related works have struggled to find methods for more efficient decomposition.
-Next, the programmer translates logical gates into native gates that the specific hardware supports.
-Since the underlying supports for current QC vary widely in technology (superconducting, ion trap, optical photon, etc.), and even with the same technology, they still differ in low level, a lot of extra work needs to be done for the optimization \cite{blinov2021comparison}.
-For example, IBM and Rigetti 's machines are both grounded in superconducting technology.
-The former has the native CNOT gate, while the latter needs to translate $CNOT (A, B)$ gate into a sequence of rotations and CZ operations: $R_z(\pi/2) B; R_x(\pi/2) B; R_z(\pi/2) B; CZ(A, B); R_z(\pi/2) B; \\ R_x(\pi/2) B; R_z(\pi/2) B$ \cite{murali2019full}.
-Compilers provided by vendors, such as IBM's Qiskit, can translate multi-control gates into native gates customized for their architecture.
+The first step in implementing a quantum algorithm involves decomposing unitary operators (matrices) into smaller components—typically single-qubit and two-qubit gates.
+For a generalized unitary matrix $e^{-i H}$, it is currently known that the Hamiltonian $H$ must be sparse or low-rank to allow for a polynomial decomposition \cite{lloyd2014quantum}.
+Over the past few decades, significant efforts have been dedicated to discovering more efficient methods for such decompositions.
+Once the unitary operators are decomposed, the next step is translating logical gates into native gates supported by the specific quantum hardware.
+Since QC platforms vary widely in underlying technologies (superconducting qubits, ion traps, optical photons, etc.), and even within the same technology there are differences at lower levels, considerable effort is required for optimization \cite{blinov2021comparison}.
+For instance, while both IBM and Rigetti machines are based on superconducting technology, their native gate sets differ.
+IBM natively supports the CNOT gate, whereas Rigetti requires the translation of a $CNOT(A, B)$ gate into a series of rotation and CZ operations.
+Vendor-provided compilers, such as IBM's Qiskit, are capable of translating multi-controlled gates into native gates that are optimized for specific hardware architectures.